-Following industrial disasters such as Bhopal, public concern over pollution has resulted in a top ten of chemicals being identified as of greatest concern50 (Figure 7).
-The impacts of chemicals on people and other living organisms vary from cell-mutagenesis to neurological damage, pulmonary inflammation and the emergence of antibiotic resistant bacteria^{5,51}.
-With new chemicals and materials continuously being designed and released on the market, it is important that adequate chemicals management over their entire life cycle takes place - from the extraction, production, formulation and use phases, through to final disposal - as very little is known about their behaviour in the environmmemt (for example, transboundary transport via water, air or bio-accumulation) and the effects of these materials on biodiversity and whole ecosystems.
+Following industrial disasters such as Bhopal and Minamata, public concern over pollution has resulted in a top ten of chemicals being identified as of greatest concern (Figure 7).
+The impacts of chemicals on people and other living organisms vary from cell-mutagenesis to neurological damage, damage to reproduction and development, metabolic effects, immunotoxicity, pulmonary inflammation and the emergence of antibiotic resistant bacteria.
+With new chemicals and materials continuously being designed and released on the market, it is important that adequate chemicals management over their entire life cycle takes place - from the extraction, production, formulation and use phases, through to final disposal - as very little is known about their behaviour in the environmment (for example, transboundary transport via water, air or bio-accumulation) and the effects of these materials on biodiversity and whole ecosystems.